 Art is not the only way to enrich kids while visiting Rome.
 Appreciating architecture in this ancient city is a no-brainer, for little is more exciting to a kid than a trip to the Colosseum, one of the Seven Wonders of the World.
 Beyond fantastic stories of gladiators fighting lions and marveling at the sheer magnificence of the 2,000-year-old amphitheater, you can point out some very important elements of classical architecture: the Roman arch and all three orders of classical Greek columns (Doric, Ionic, and Corinthian).
 The arch, of course, put the Romans on the map for its ingenious design; stronger than a solid wall, yet requiring less building materials and allowing for passageways.
 Have older kids take photos or sketch each column style.
 They may earn extra credit in their art class back home.

-Mix up your art appreciation outings with plenty of fun activities, like discovering the best gelateria, enjoying Rome’s lively piazzas at night, and counting the Spanish Steps.
+Mix up your art appreciation outings with plenty of fun activities, like discovering the best gelateria, enjoying Rome’s lively piazzas at night, a Rome mosaic class for kids, and counting the Spanish Steps.
 Along the way, you will instill a life-long appreciation for art and cultural experiences that continues to build upon the character of your child.
 Imagine returning from a vacation richer than when you left, with kids who gained a deeper sense of cultural and self-awareness—a long-term dividend that can only come from the experience of foreign travel.

 Help kids articulate foreign experiences with simple prompts, like what surprises them most about Italy and Rome.
 Even the youngest child can draw a picture of something they liked at the end of each day, embedding their travel experience into their minds and making for a great keepsake.
 Here are some suggestions for cultural conversation starters for Rome: